nandotess/nandotess-resume/README.md

 * WP Customizer Selective Refresh

 ## Skills, Experiences and Portfolio
-To add extra content to your resume (skills, experiences and portfolio), please combine this WordPress theme with the WordPress plugin [nandotess resume extra content](https://github.com/nandotess/nandotess-resume-extra-content).
+To add extra content to your resume, please combine this WordPress theme with the WordPress plugin [nandotess resume extra content](https://github.com/nandotess/nandotess-resume-extra-content).

 ## Example
 [@TODO](#)